 More productive employees could directly impact your revenue, which makes employee monitoring software a necessary tool in your arsenal.
 With employee monitoring software you will also be able to improve your employee engagement.
 Since you will have an overview of how your employees are spending their time, you can then use that data to better optimize work processes for greater efficiency.

-Employee monitoring can be a great tool for remote companies, giving you unique insights into the productivity of your company while at the same time helping your employees feel less distracted and lowering the risk of burnout.
+The usage of employee tracking app can be a great way for remote companies to gain unique insights into the productivity of their teams while at the same time helping employees feel less distracted and lowering the risk of burnout.

 Productivity monitoring can continue helping you improve the productivity of your team even when you get back to the office, assuming that remote work is just a temporary arrangement for you.